jeremiah-c-leary/vhdl-style-guide/docs/theory_of_operation/classifying.rst

            return classify(iToken, lObjects)
        return iToken

-The detect function searches for the keyword 'architecture' in the tokenized list.
+The detect function searches for the keyword :code:`architecture` in the token list.
-If this keyword is found then it calls the classify function.
+If this keyword is found then it calls the :code:`classify` function.

-The classify function:
+The :code:`classify` function:

 .. code-block:: python